A Macintosh Listserver by Michele Fuortes

 Use also POP password in the Subject field

-Allow posting if the POP password of the list is present in the subject.
+Allow posting if the POP password of the list is present

 (The password will be deleted)